Lee20171010/symbol-relation-window/SPEC.md

     -   **LSP Dependency:** The indexer **MUST** wait for the `SymbolController` to report `ready` state before processing the queue.
 If the LSP becomes unavailable, indexing pauses.
     -   **Initial Scan (Cold Start):**
         -   Iterate over all workspace folders (`vscode.workspace.workspaceFolders`).
-        -   Run `rg --files` for each folder to build the initial file list.
+        -   Run `vscode.workspace.findFiles` for each folder to build the initial file list.
     -   **Startup Sync (Warm Start):**
         -   Load the list of indexed files from SQLite.
-        -   Compare with the current workspace state (using `rg --files` per folder).
+        -   Compare with the current workspace state (using `vscode.workspace.findFiles` per folder).
         -   **Deleted Files:** Remove from DB.
         -   **New Files:** Add to the indexing queue.
         -   **Modified Files:** Check `mtime` (modification time).
 If changed, add to the indexing queue.